digitalfortress-tech/typeahead-standalone/README.md

 Some basic styling is added to typeahead by default.
 However the UI is completely upto you and is customizable to the very pixel.
 You can use the following classes to add/override styles.

 - The entire html is wrapped in a container with a class `typeahead-standalone`.
-- The input element gets an additional class `tt-input`.
+- The input element gets an additional `tt-input` class.
-- The list of suggestions is wrapped in a container with a class `tt-list`.
+- The list of suggestions is wrapped in a container with a `tt-list` class.
+(A class `tt-hide` is added when no suggestions are available)
-- Each suggestion has a `tt-suggestion` class and if the suggestion is selected, then it has a `tt-selected` class additionally.
+- Each suggestion has a class `tt-suggestion` and if the suggestion is selected, then it has a `tt-selected` class additionally.

 ```css
 /* set background color for each suggestion */